debeemedia/typescript-course/docs/03-setup.md

 You can check your `package.json` file to confirm installation.

-PS: you are free to skip this step.

 4. When working with TypeScript, you may want to provide a configuration file that tells TypeScript how to behave.
 Run this:

 ```bash